-- The default output files (four files) have the same names as those in Table 6. - Adding a -V switch in the command line, TetGen will print a mesh quality report (aspect ratios, radius-edge ratios, dihedral angles) of the generated tetrahedral mesh on the screen, see Section 4.2.11. - If there are no sharp features in the input PLC, the Delaunay refinement algorithm used in TetGen is guaranteed to terminate successfully with a radius-edge ratio bound no smaller than 2.0, and with no bound on the minimum dihedral angle.
-In practice, the algorithm behaves much better, e.g., it usually succeeds for a radius-edge ratio of 1.2 and a minimum dihedral angle of 18 degrees.
+• The default output files (four files) have the same names as those in Table 6.

+- Adding a -V switch in the command line, TetGen will print a mesh quality report (aspect ratios, radius-edge ratios, dihedral angles) of the generated tetrahedral mesh on the screen, see Section 4.2.11. - If there are no sharp features in the input PLC, the Delaunay refinement algorithm used in TetGen is guaranteed to terminate successfully with a radius-edge ratio bound no smaller than 2.0, and with no bound on the minimum dihedral angle.
+In practice, the algorithm behaves much better, e.g., it usually succeeds for a radius-edge ratio of 1.2 and a minimum dihedral angle of 18 degrees. - If there are sharp features in the PLC, TetGen will ensure the desired quality constraints on most of the tetrahedra, but leave some bad-quality tetrahedra in the final mesh.
+Usually, they are near the sharp features.